-IRA accounts themselves do not "mature," however, investments within your IRA may have maturity dates.
+IRA accounts themselves do not "mature"; however, investments within your IRA may have maturity dates.
 Generally, this would be CDs or bonds.
 Both of these investments earn a specified amount of interest until the maturity date.
 At that point the owner is entitled to the entire principal plus any accumulated interest and can withdraw mature IRA funds.

 Income Tax Owed